-Candidates who exercise exit option after successful completion of theory courses, practical courses, Internship/ Project and Viva-voce at the end of three years shall be awarded with BBA Degree.
+Candidates who exercise exit option after successful completion of theory courses, practical courses, Internship/ Project and Viva-voce at the end of three years shall be awarded with BBA Degree, at the end of Four Year BBA (Honors) Degree.
 The Division/Class will be awarded as per the details mentioned in section 11 and in compliance with the University Norms in vogue at the time of declaration of results.